 You can definitely explore the country in many ways, and the trains are one the cheapest options among them, but a

-Luckily, renting a car in Italy is easy and not that expensive, especially if you book in advance.
+Luckily, if you want to rent a car in Italy, it is easy and not that expensive, especially if you book in advance.

 In this post, I will tell you everything you need to know about renting a car in Italy along with some helpful tips to make your experience as flawless as possible, and also answer some frequently asked questions.
 But before that, let’s talk about whether you even need a

 As I have mentioned earlier, Italy is a gorgeous place with lots of places worth seeing.
 You can easily reach these places via the railway, which is both cheap and hassle-free, but that comes at the cost of flexibility.